 Having cold sheets in the summer months will be critical to helping you stay cool at night.
 Before bed, place your bed sheets in a bag and freeze them for about an hour.
 Although the frozen sheets won’t stay cold for an entire night, they will hopefully stay cold enough to cool you down and help you drift off to sleep.

-Once you’ve gotten your bedroom set up to keep you cool, below are a few ways you can ensure you stay cool while you sleep.
+Once you’ve gotten your bedroom set up to keep you cool, below are a few ways you can ensure you as a hot sleeper can stay cool while you sleep.

-Sleeping naked has many benefits including temperature control.
+The benefits of sleeping naked includes temperature control.
 Going to bed au natural can help decrease your body’s temperature.
 You also won’t have to worry about waking up with your pajamas drenched in sweat.

 Your sleeping buddy could be the reason you keep waking up dripping in sweat.
 If you share a bed — whether that be with your partner or a furry friend — consider sleeping alone on particularly warm nights.
 This will eliminate any excess body heat.

-This may sound silly, but freezing your socks is a great way to stay cool at night.
+This may sound silly, but freezing your socks is a great way to stay cool at night and improve your sleep quality.
 An hour or two before bed, place your socks in a large plastic bag in the freezer.
 Then, when you’re ready to go to bed, take them out and place them on your feet.
 You can also do this with a bandana to wear around your neck or head.

 Keeping your skin cool is a great way to reduce body heat.
 You can do this by applying a cooling gel such as aloe vera or placing a damp cloth on your forehead or neck.
 There are also some types of facial or deodorant body wipes that remove sweat, create a cooling sensation, and prevent further sweating.
 Make sure the wipes you’re choosing have alcohol in them as this is what helps remove heat from the body.